johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 is not a perfect sphere and as a result there are multiple systems for mapping latitude and longitude to its imperfect shape.
 Google Maps and GPS use a coordinate system called [WGS84](https://en.wikipedia.org/wiki/World_Geodetic_System).
-The catch is the UK Ordnance Survey maps use [OSGB36](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid).
+The catch is the UK Ordnance Survey maps uses a UK-centric system [OSGB36](https://en.wikipedia.org/wiki/Ordnance_Survey_National_Grid).

 > In Cornwall, the WGS 84 longitude lines are about 70 metres east of their OSGB 36 equivalents, this value rising gradually to about 120 m east on the east coast of East Anglia.
 The WGS 84 latitude lines are about 70 m south of the OSGB 36 lines in South Cornwall, the difference diminishing to zero in the Scottish Borders, and then increasing to about 50 m north on the north coast of Scotland.